casten/GoogleDriveDupeToolkit/README.md

 # GoogleDriveDupeToolkit
-A set of tools useful for identifying and locating duplicates in your Goole Drive
+A set of tools useful for identifying and locating duplicates in your Google Drive